ghc-proposals/ghc-proposals/principles.rst

 This principle is violated in various ways today: it is easy for GHC to generate error messages that refer to advanced features even when writing simple code.
 In addition, the existence of advanced features likely slow down GHC even when those features are not active.
-Yet this principle is an important to keep in mind going forward, as we hope not to make the current situation worse.
+Yet this principle is important to keep in mind going forward, as we hope not to make the current situation worse.